davidautentico/Spring-boot-challenge/README.md

 Some integration tests are provided.

-Security has been simply and has a "permit all" level access.
+Security has been simplified and has a "permit all" level access.

 Framework: Spring boot